sathiyamoorthy/sathiyamoorthy.github.io/about.md

 ---

-I'm a programmer/techie guy.
+I'm a java programmer/techie guy.
 I like building web applications using all standard technologies and huge passion for writing code (preferably open source and on my MacBook Pro).

 I also know a good variety of programming languages too..Ruby, Rails, Angularjs, NodeJS, CI(continous integration), Chef, Puppet etc..
 Ruby is my all time favourite and for framwwork offcourse its Rails.
 I also start working on Devops.